HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## hc!toggle_id_prepending
 Also known as: `hc!tid`

-Allows trusted users to toggle whether or not a drone must prepend its messages with its ID.
+Allows Trusted Users to toggle whether or not a drone must prepend its messages with its ID.
 If a ⬡-Drone has ID prepending toggled on, a message like `"0001 :: Hello!"` would be allowed, but `"Hello!"` would be deleted.

 Examples: